cinnData/PythonBootcamp/Lectures/[PY-08] Introduction to Pandas.md

 In [1]: import pandas as pd
 ```

+Pandas provides two data container classes, the series (one-dimensional) and the data frame (two-dimensional).
+A **series** is like a vector whose terms have names, while a **data frame** is like a table with row and column names.
+These classes address two shortcomings of NumPy arrays: (a) rows and, specially columns, don't have names, (b) there is a unique data type.

-Pandas provides two data container classes, the series (one-dimensional) and the data frames (two-dimensional).
-A **series** can be understood as the combination of a 1D array containing the **values** and a list containing labels for those values, called the **index**.
+A **series** has two components: a 1D array containing the **values** and a list containing **labels** for those values, called the **index**.
 These components can be extracted as the attributes `.values` and `.index`.

-A **data frame** can be seen as formed by one or several series with the same index (hence, with the same length).
-It can also be seen as a table with row and column names.
-A Pandas data frame does not have a unique data type, like a NumPy array.
+A **data frame** has a third component, a list containing the **column names**, that can be extracted as the attribute `.columns`.
+The series has a data type, but the data frame does not.
 Instead, each column has its own data type.
 The numeric types work as usual, but Pandas uses the data type `object` for various things, in particular for strings.

 ## Pandas series